rissam/elasticrypt/README.md

 sbt assembleZip
 ```

-Install the elasticrypt plugin into Elasticsearch:
+Install the elasticrypt plugin into Elasticsearch by executing the following command inside the Elasticsearch directory:
 ```
 ./bin/plugin --url file:///path/to/plugin --install plugin-name
 ```